emilykeenan/colorpicker/README.md

 This is a simple game where you are told to click a color and you click that color.

-If you don't and you're incorrect, don't worry.
+If you're incorrect, don't worry.
 You can try again.